 If you opt to buy a reconditioned stairlift from a private source this may come with reliability and safety concerns.
 We recommend buying reconditioned aids from a reputable company and/or provider so you can be assured that your stairlift meets all safety and reliability standards.

 How often should stair lifts be serviced?

-Just like other engineering equipment a stairlift should receive a manual servicing every year, to ensure that the safety features are up to date, no damages both internal and external exist, this way your warranty will still be covered - you’ll also need a battery changing every 3-5 years, this can be done on your yearly servicing to ensure you don’t need to have a separate call out.
+Just like other engineering equipment a stairlift should receive a manual servicing every year, to ensure that the safety features are up to date and no damages, whether internal or external exist.
+This will mean your warranty will still be covered.
+Your stairlift will also need a battery change every 3-5 years, this can be done on your yearly servicing to ensure you don’t need to have a separate call out.